bcgsc/pori/docs/repos.md

     ![ipr client](./images/pori-ipr-main-report-page.png)

-    The IPR client is front-end web application which consumes data from the IPR API.
+    The IPR client is the front-end web application which consumes data from the IPR API.
 The primary function is the production and management of genomic reports.
-Case Analysts use the IPR client to curate and review reports prior to presentation to a molecular tumour board or dissemintation.
+Case Analysts use the IPR client to curate and review reports prior to presentation to a molecular tumour board or dissemination.

 </div>